Kenya women's national volleyball team: 2020 Olympics

 Kenya women's volleyball team qualified for the postponed 2020 Summer Olympics by winning the pool round with three match points and securing an outright berth at the African Olympic Qualification Tournament in Yaoundé, Cameroon, marking the nation's return to the Olympics for the first time since Athens 2004.

 The chosen players names were revealed on 26 June 2021.
 The Olympic team included the veteran Mercy Moim as captain and Jane Wacu also made the team, but former players Violet Makuto and Elizabeth Wanyama were not included.
 Kenya's "Most Valued Player" Brackcides Agala was included in the beach volleyball team.
 The team received additional coaching from six Brazilian coaches who visited Kenya and the team was then sent to Nairobi where they received additional coaching from the Brazilian coach Luizomar de Moura.
 The other teams in their group in Tokyo are the home team Japan, Serbia, Brazil, Korea and the Dominican Republic.

 The team set off from Kenya for the Olympics in Tokyo in three batches to try and minimise the chances of being affected by the COVID-19 pandemic.
 The team's captain Mercy Moim was chosen to be one of Kenya's flagbearers at the Olympics opening ceremony (Moim was the second woman to be given this honour following archer Shazad Anwar in 2016).

 Their opening match was on 25 July in Tokyo against Japan.
 Surprisingly Paul Bitok was not on the match's touchline, but Brazilian coach Luizomar de Moura was announced as the head coach.
 He spoke to the press via the team manager.
 The team lost their first match against Japan in straight sets.

-2020 Olympic squad

-Squad as announced in June 2021.